groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/esign/pdf.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Digitally Sign a Wide Range of File Formats"
+    title: "Digitally sign a wide range of file formats"
     exclude: "PDF"
     description: "The .NET API empowers you to electronically sign over 60 industry-standard file formats, offering unparalleled flexibility in securing your business documents."
     items: